Xinzhu-Fang/prosody_study_exp/README.md

 ## analysis (python2 by default)
 see `analysis/README.md`

+## psiturk
+on mturk, the first page shown is ad, if go to heroku directly, the first page shown is default, then ad

 ## Caution
 + presentationnum decides the order of presentation, the index in the recording name is not the presentationnum but the trial_id.
 The trials were shuffled.